HugoDaniel/hugodaniel.com/content/posts/2025-09-16-webgpu-shader-limits.md

   - Message: Chrome lets it go big until it hits another limits such as: _"array byte size (0x100000000) must not exceed 0xffffffff bytes"_
   - Limit before error: 29 for f32.
+-->

 This suggests that Chrome maybeeee is not be explicitly checking nesting depth at all (just maybe) and just letting us hit whatever other limit might be in their parsing stack.
+This is again ok because the groundfloor established by the spec is also fullfilled.

-#### Maximum number of members in a structure type
+### Maximum number of members in a structure type

 The final limit that I think might be potentially interesting to test as a shader developer is the maximum number of members in a struct.